Linsi6280/Marketing_Analytics/README.md

     <li><b>python/:</b> Includes the Python script for sentiment analysis of customer reviews.</li>
     <li><b>power-bi/:</b> Holds the Power BI project file for the interactive dashboard.</li>
 </ul>
-The final presentation summarizing the project's findings and recommendations can be found in <b>ShopEasy.pptx</b>.
+The final presentation summarizing the project's findings and recommendations can be found in <b>ShopEasy.pptx</b> and <b>ShopEasy.pdf</b>.

 <h2>Approach</h2>
 Our approach followed a data pipeline methodology: